AdiRishi/react-router-cloudflare-template/README.md

 # React Router v7 Cloudflare Template

 This is a template repository for creating a React Router v7 application with Cloudflare Workers.

 You can use this template to quickly set up a new project.
+This minimal template features

+* React 19
+* Vite 6
+* Prettier formatting

 ## Quick Start